 An amount of soil was mixed with lime and rice husk ash to yield stabilized soil specimens.
 The ratio of the lime to rice husk ash was designed as 1:2 by their weight as provided by previous investigations (Muntohar 2002, 2009; Ali et al. 1992b; Sharma et al. 2008).
 The lime required for stabilization (LRS) was determined in accordance with the method suggested by Eades and Grim (1966).
-The LRS was determined at a pH of the soil/lime solution reaching 12.40.
-In the research reported in this paper, the amount of LRS was designed in various contents that are 0.1, 0.2, 0.4, 0.8, and 1.2% of the dry weight of the soil.
-Table 3 presents the mixture design and tests.
+The LRS was say ermined at a pH of the soil/lime solution reaching 12.40.
+In the research reported in this paper, the amount of LRS was about 12%.
+To reinforce the stabilized soil, the fiber con 56 was designed in various contents that are 0.1, 0.2, 0.4, 0.8, and 1.2% of the dry weight of the soil 11 ble 3 presents the mixture design and tests.
 All the specimens were prepared to the maximum dry density (MDD) and optimum moisture content (OMC), and tested after a 14-day moist-curing period.